realm/SwiftCov/README.md

 ## Installation

 Install the `swiftcov` command line tool by running `git clone` for this repo followed by `make install` in the root directory.
-Make sure that Xcode 6.3 is set in `xcode-select` before running `make`.

 ## Usage